Frequently Asked Questions¶

 Think of it as: What would you tell a smart human to get them started vs. what should they discover through practice?

-- Agent architecture discovery: Evolving entire agent code and structure
+- Agent architecture discovery: Evolving entire agent code (ARC-AGI)

 Framework Integration¶